Patryk Tuszyński

-Patryk Tuszyński (born 13 December 1989) is a Polish professional footballer who plays as a striker for Chojniczanka Chojnice.
+Patryk Tuszyński (born 13 December 1989) is a Polish professional footballer who plays as a striker for III liga club MKS Kluczbork.

-Career
+Club career

 Tuszyński started his football career in Marcinki Kępno, from where he moved to Gawin Królewska Wola.
-On 11 August 2020, Tuszyński joined Wisła Płock, signing a 2–year contract.
+On 11 August 2020, Tuszyński joined Wisła Płock, signing a two–year contract.

 International career

 Tuszyński got his first call up to the senior Poland squad for friendlies against Georgia and Greece in June 2015.